Blount County Community Information

 Blount County was established in 1795 when the territorial Legislature separated a part of Knox County.
 The new county was named in honor of William Blount, Governor of the Territory of the United States "South of the River Ohio."
 The County seat was authorized to be laid out in 1795 and was named Maryville in honor of Mary Blount, the wife of Governor William Blount.

 The first settlers came primarily from Virginia in 1785 and were mainly Scot-Irish Presbyteries.
 Due to the topography of the area and a limitation on the number of acres allowed in early land grants, Blount County did not have any large plantations.
-Fertile land, adequate water supply, and plentiful timber make the area very appealing to settlers.
+Fertile land, adequate water supply, and plentiful timber made the area very appealing to settlers.

 Blount County's first lumber mill was recorded in 1788.
 Lumber was the first principal industry of the county, only to be replaced by aluminum when Alcoa established its Tennessee operation in 1912.
 There are now over 70 manufacturing plants in the county.

 Companies used to come to Blount County because of the low taxes and inexpensive labor and land.
-Today companies still enjoy the financial benefits choosing Blount County because of quality of life, labor, the community in a county county that encompasses one third of the Great Smoky Mountains National Park yet lies only 15 minutes from metropolitan Knoxville.
+Today companies still enjoy the financial benefits choosing Blount County because of quality of life, labor, the community in a county that encompasses one third of the Great Smoky Mountains National Park yet lies only 15 minutes from metropolitan Knoxville.

 The people in Blount County live better and not only because of the scenery.
 The cost of living is 24 percent less than in America' top five cities and four percent below the national average.
 Dollars are stretched to cover things that might only be a dream in other cities.